Elevata

 • The company has no verifiable website or profile, only uses personal email, or cannot support basic company details.

-• The startup is no longer pre-Series B or already received Activate credits of equal or greater value.
+• The startup may be outside the accepted stage or may already have received credits of equal or greater value.

 Step by step